 Points of facility entry will continue to be limited to ensure all patients and visitors can be properly screened for any symptoms of the COVID-19 illness.
 If fever or COVID-19 symptoms are present, visitors will not be allowed entry into the facility.

 Fauquier Health also announced that the Bistro on the Hill is now serving outside patrons for takeout only.
 Anyone coming into the bistro to grab a to-go-meal between the hours of 7 a.m. and 2 p.m., will still be required to enter through the main lobby to receive screening.
 Outside patrons are not permitted to dine in and will be required to exit the facility upon completing their meal purchase.

-Fauquier Health is reminding the public to do their part to prevent the spread of COVID-19 by practicing social distancing, avoiding large gatherings, washing your hands regularly, and wearing a mask or face covering while in public.
+Fauquier Health reminds the public to continue doing their part to prevent the spread of COVID-19 by practicing social distancing, avoiding large gatherings, washing your hands regularly, and wearing a mask or face covering while in public.

 For the detailed list of policies and updates, please visit the COVID-19 Preparedness page at FauquierHealth.org.